 - An imbalance in the thyroid levels

-- The pituitary doesn’t produce enough lactation hormones because of the lack of blood supply caused due to haemorrhaging during the birth
+- The pituitary doesn’t produce enough lactation hormones because of the lack of blood supply caused due to haemorrhaging during birth.

-Causes of Low Milk Supply Associate with the Baby’s Health
+Causes of Low Milk Supply Associated With the Baby’s Health:

-- The baby may have slow breathing reflexes or some problems in swallowing/sucking due to some neurological conditions
+- The baby may have slow breathing reflexes or some problems in swallowing/sucking due to neurological conditions.

-- The babies born prematurely may haven’t yet developed the reflexes for sucking, swallowing and breathing and requires guidance
+- The babies born prematurely may haven’t yet developed the reflexes for sucking, swallowing and breathing and require guidance.

-- The medical conditions in the mouth may cause difficulties during the nursing.
+- Some medical conditions, especially in the baby’s mouth, may cause difficulties during nursing.

-- Obesity can slow down the milk production process in the body.
+- Obesity can slow down the process of milk production in the mother’s body.